mohammad-oghli/Travel-Site-Flask/readme.md

 This simple flask app is a travel planning site

-The main functionalities of flask app:
+The main functionalities of this app:
 * Register to the app with account.
 * Login to the app.
 * Authenticate only registered users to the profile page.